iskatrina/Analysis_Countries_to_invest_or_start_business/README.md

 # WIP
 **Main goal**: practise analyzing data with Python and communicate findings.
+Analysis has been done purelly for educational purpose.
 <br> **used libraries**: NumPy, pandas, and Matplotlib

 **Subject**: Which countries are good for investment or start running a business, based on dataset obtained from  https://www.gapminder.org/data/ ,for timeframe